 Tsim Sha Tsui guide: Where to drink

 A moody hangout awaits at Darkside, a jazz-infused cocktail den tucked inside Rosewood Hong Kong.
 Living up to its name, this bar indulges in the darker side of things with a focus on dark spirits, cigars, and chocolates.
 However, it’s the impeccably crafted classic cocktails, created by bar director Simone Rossi, that steal the spotlight.
-Enjoy a perfectly balanced Gibson made with either vodka or gin, or dive into the “Art of Mahjong” menu for an adventure inspired by the iconic game.
+Enjoy a perfectly balanced Gibson made with either vodka or gin, or dive into a unique mix on its rotating seasonal menu.
 With live music setting the ambience in a space adorned with art, Darkside always delivers an elegant evening out in Tsim Sha Tsui.

 Darkside, 2/F, Rosewood Hong Kong, 18 Salisbury Road, Tsim Sha Tsui, Hong Kong, p.
 3891 8732